-The paddling trail is delineated into 26 segments that pass white-sand beaches in the Florida Panhandle, salt marsh in the Florida Big Bend Region, and hundreds of miles of mangrove islands.
+The paddling trail is divided into 26 segments that pass white-sand beaches in the Florida Panhandle, salt marsh in the Florida Big Bend Region, and hundreds of miles of mangrove islands.
 These coastal natural communities are interspersed with urban coastal settings, especially in the Tampa Bay and Miami-Fort Lauderdale metropolitan areas.
-The Florida Park Service's Office of Greenways and Trails maintains paddling guides and data for each of the 26 trail segments and continues to ensure that the trail remains a long-term strategic priority for the Florida Department of Environmental Protection.
+The DRP's Office of Greenways and Trails maintains paddling guides and data for each of the 26 trail segments.